What Could Go Wrong When Building Your Own Website?

 15. No social proof.
 No links to your social media networks, no testimonials, and no easy way for visitors to share your content with their friends.

-16. Wrong color scheme to attract your particular target market.
+16. The wrong color scheme to attract your particular target market.
 This stems from wanting to create your website in your favorite colors rather than what is pleasant, appealing, and attractive to your target’s eyes.
 There’s a psychology of color.
-I remember looking at this one company’s blog and it had this very bright and overbearing lime green background color that literally hurt my eyes.
+I remember looking at this one company’s blog, and it had this very bright and overbearing lime green background color that literally hurt my eyes.
 That color matched their logo.
 Which is fine for the logo, but NOT for the website background.

-17. You find it’s way more complicated than you thought it would be.
+17. You find it’s way more complicated and overwhelming than you thought it would be.
 You’re in way over your head.

 18. It starts to cost more money than it’s generating.
 If you’re on one of those “free-to-a-point” platforms, as you add features, your “rental” costs go up.
 At that point, it’s time to look into a self-hosted WordPress website.